quirinpa/vim.css/README.md

 This is a css framework that uses some concepts I've learned from the VIM editor.

 I find that just like in VIM, once you understand it, it speeds up development and improves the result.
-Assuming your development cycle fits well with it.
-You can even easily change configuration.
+You can even easily change configuration and create a more or less succint vim.css file.

+There are more commands than those presented here, and some combinations (ones that are not configurable) might be missing if i didn't find them as useful.

+Consult /include/vss/\* for all available classes / commands.

+I apologise in advance for some things which are not well organized yet (wip).

 # Example markup